angelicabicego/abicego/README.md

 I Love solve challenges by code and I'd like change the world using technologies ❣️

-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m currently learning SpringBoot and all the possibilities
 - 🧑‍🤝‍🧑 I work at Opus 127
 - 💻 I'm studying Computer Science
 - ⚡ Fun fact: I already have another bacharelor's degree (in Social Science)